IBM/deploy-graph-db-container/README.md

 Set up IBM Cloud and Kubernetes CLI as per instructions in https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
 The steps are repeated here for quick reference.

   * Download and Install IBM Cloud CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
 IBM Cloud CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in IBM Cloud.
-The prefix for running commands by using the IBM Cloud CLI is `bx`.
+The prefix for running commands by using the IBM Cloud CLI is `ibmcloud`.

   * Install the IBM Cloud Container Service plug-in, which allows you to create Kubernetes clusters and manage worker nodes.
-The prefix for running commands by using the IBM Cloud Container Service plug-in is `bx cs`.
+The prefix for running commands by using the IBM Cloud Container Service plug-in is `ibmcloud cs`.
     ```
     $ ibmcloud plugin install container-service
     ```